kordwarshuis/compare-spec-up-t-repos/README.md

 ## Explanation

-Compares the terms in the [trustoverip/ctwg-main-glossary](https://github.com/trustoverip/ctwg-main-glossary/tree/main/spec/terms-definitions) and [henkvancann/ks](https://github.com/henkvancann/ks/tree/main/spec/spec_terms_directory) repositories.
+Compares the terms in two repositories.

 Compares the terms that are in both repositories.
 Outputs the results to `./results.txt` and to console.